ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->
+This is an absolute path because it makes reference to the root directory, users.
  <!-- Answer Ends Here -->

 2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
 Would we use an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->
+Absolute path would be used in this instance since the font is being hosted on the internet.
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+Relative path would be best so that the image is not bound to the URL that it comes from in an absolute path, since you don't necessarily have control over the contents of that URL.
  <!-- Answer Ends Here -->

 <hr>